davidcarlisle/umathtest/README.md

 ### \long fix

-remove "\long " from a \meaning string in previous versions \long macros were not seen bad as this file uses \(re)newcommand for \implies, \iff, \hookrightarrow etc.
+Remove "\long " from a \meaning string in previous versions \long macros were not seen bad as this file uses \(re)newcommand for \implies, \iff, \hookrightarrow etc.

-### additional test for a catcode 12 character

 ### Mathstrut change